What is a noun?

 1 – Common Noun

 A common noun is a noun that denotes a general or common person or thing.
-These nouns are names which can be used for any number of persons, places or things of the same kind.
+These nouns are names that can be used for any number of persons, places, or things of the same kind.
 For example, boy, dog, gun, book, chair, man, woman.

 Examples in sentences